Resolved Conference 2008, Palm Springs

 It was fun talking with many of the 3300 people there, mostly students.
 They ranged from teenagers to early, mid and late twenties.
 Numbers of older folk (like me; I turned 54 last week) enjoyed the conference too.
 Even though I spoke Saturday and Sunday mornings, Nanci and I stayed through the end on Monday night and came home Tuesday.

 I had some great meetings with students, including several groups from the Master's college and seminary.
 (Our daughters attended the Master's College and loved it, and we loved it too.)
-The speakers had meals together, and it was fun discussing theology with John Piper, John MacArthur, Steve Lawson, C.J.
-Mahaney, and Rick Holland.
+The speakers had meals together, and it was fun discussing theology with John Piper, John MacArthur, Steve Lawson, and Rick Holland.

 Two of the messages at the conference dealt with Jesus saying “My God, My God, why have you forsaken me?”
 Two speakers called this “The cry (or scream) of the Damned.”
 Christ was utterly innocent, yet because He took our sins on Himself, he became damned on our behalf.
 Not damned forever, but damned on the cross so he experienced Hell on our behalf.